Deng Xiaoping: At the Jiangxi Soviet

 The campaigns against the Communists in the cities represented a setback for the party and in particular to the Comintern Soviet advisers, who saw the mobilization of the urban proletariat as the force for the advancement of communism.
 Contrary to the urban vision of the revolution, based on the Soviet experience, the Communist leader Mao Zedong saw the rural peasants as the revolutionary force in China.
-In a mountainous area of Jiangxi province, where Mao went to establish a communist system, there developed the embryo of a future state of China under communism, which adopted the official name of the Chinese Soviet Republic, but was better known as the "Jiangxi Soviet".
+In a mountainous area of Jiangxi province, where Mao went to establish a communist system, there developed the embryo of a future state of China under communism, which adopted the official name of the Chinese Soviet Republic (CSR) and which included the Jiangxi Soviet.

-In one of the most important cities in the Soviet zone, Ruijin, Deng took over as secretary of the Party Committee in the summer of 1931.
+In August 1931, Deng went to Ruijin, which became the capital of the CSR, and became secretary of its Party Committee in the summer of 1931.
 In the winter of 1932, Deng went on to play the same position in the nearby district of Huichang.
 In 1933 he became director of the propaganda department of the Provincial Party Committee in Jiangxi.
-It was then that he married a young woman he had met in Shanghai named Jin Weiying.

-The successes of the Soviet in Jiangxi made the party leaders decide to move to Jiangxi from Shanghai.
-The confrontation among Mao, the party leaders, and their Soviet advisers was increasingly tense and the struggle for power between the two factions led to the removal of Deng, who favored the ideas of Mao, from his position in the propaganda department.
-Despite the strife within the party, the Jiangxi Soviet became the first successful experiment of communist rule in rural China.
-It even issued stamps and paper money under the letterhead of the Soviet Republic of China, and the army of Chiang Kai-shek finally decided to attack the communist area.
+As a supporter of Mao, Deng was criticized by elements of the Party which opposed Mao and was removed from his position in 1933.
+During Deng's 1933 political setbacks, his wife Jin Weiying deserted him for one of his political opponents.

+The CSR reached its peak in 1933.
+The CSR had a central government as well as local and regional governments.
+It operated institutions including an education system and court system.
+The CSR also issued currency.
+It governed a population which exceeded 3.4 million in an area of approximately 70,000 square kilometers (although the isolated soviets were never connected into one contiguous piece of territory).
+The CSR was defeated by Chiang Kai-shek and the Nationalists, leading to the Long March.